pe1hvh/configurable_morse_code_interface/README.md

 Introduction
 ---------------

-Configurable Morse Code Interface for LCWO, PCWFistCheck, VBand, etc. In collaboration with the [Online Configurator](https://www.pe1hvh.nl/cw_online_configurator/) , this interface allows you to use your favorite Morse key with various programs and apps, instead of relying on a mouse or keyboard.
+Configurable USB Morse Code Interface for LCWO, PCWFistCheck, VBand, etc. In collaboration with the [Online Configurator](https://www.pe1hvh.nl/cw_online_configurator/) , this interface allows you to use your favorite Morse key with various programs and apps, instead of relying on a mouse or keyboard.

 Please note that not all browsers support WebUSB.
 Refer to the Browser Support section in this Readme doc for more information.